Bud Hadfield Park, Scenic Disc Golf Course in Cypress TX

 Bud Hadfield was a self-made man.
 He founded Kwik Copy Printing, which became franchised into different brands and is represented in many different countries.

-His parent company, ICED (International Center of Entrepreneurial Development) is located in Cypress, Texas.
+His parent company, ICED (International Center of Entrepreneurial Development) is in Cypress, Texas.
 At their headquarters is situated a beautiful conference center on over 100 acres.
 Also on site is a replica of The Alamo the original of which is in San Antonio.

 Famous people killed there include William Travis, Davy Crockett, and James Bowie.
 The monument to Colonel William Barret Travis as well as his son can be located in the Masonic Cemetery in Chappell Hill, Texas.